Chr-Jan/cat-clock/README.md

 # React + Vite

-A digital clock with a random cat background, updating every 30 seconds.
+A digital clock with a random cat background, updating every minute.
 Users can toggle between 12-hour and 24-hour time formats.
 Built with React and Vite, styled with custom CSS.

 ## Finished Product:
 <p align="center">